ibexa/documentation-developer/docs/guide/images.md

 ## Resizing images

-You can resize all images of a chosen Content Type using the `ezplatform:images:resize-original` command.
+You can resize all original images of a chosen Content Type using the `ezplatform:images:resize-original` command.
 You need to provide the command with:

 - identifier of the image Content Type